fedscornell/MgrlEconAnaPub/ElasticityPricingStrategyAnalysis/readme.md

 This project is developed to analyze retail demand and develop pricing strategies.

 ## Contributions
-Special thanks to Shad Griffin for the wonderful project that he developed and shared.
+Special thanks to Shad Griffin for the wonderful project that he developed and generously shared with us.

 ## Data Source:
 The source data is available at [Data Source](https://github.com/fedscornell/MgrlEconAnaPub/blob/main/Demand/RevenueAnalysis/RetailData.csv).